-Leslie Soble joined Impact Justice in the fall of 2018 as a research fellow for the Food in Prison Project.
+Leslie Soble joined Impact Justice in the fall of 2018 as a senior program associate for the Food in Prison Project.
 An educator and ethnographer, Leslie is the founder and artistic director of Story Soup, a project that creates contexts for dialogue across cultural and generational borders through food and narrative.
 Her academic research focuses on food as a cultural text, aesthetic domain, and site of performance.
 Leslie currently serves as a teaching artist with various DC-based arts programs.
 She also has over a decade of experience designing and facilitating cultural competency workshops to explore identity, systems of oppression, and intercultural/intergenerational communication.

 Leslie holds a B.A. in gender studies from Brown University, where her course of study focused on grassroots movements for social change.
 She received her M.A. in cultural sustainability, with a focus on the intersection of foodways, narrative theory, and social practice art, from Goucher College.

 Leslie uses she/her pronouns.